-I received many commendations for that piece of work, justifying my theory of SF's precticality.
-The frosting on the cake arrived with a phono call from a dise joukey of a local radio talk-show.
-He mentioned that he'd seen by work, and wondered if I might be a guest on his program, discussing the merits of soience fiction in the medium of films.
-I egreed, subsequently managing to parlay that opportunity into a steady radio spot.
-The payment was nonexistent, but I countered that drambats by watching free movies from that time on; reviewers get passes.
+I received many commendations for that piece of work, justifying my theory of SF's practicality.
+The fresting on the cake arrived with a phone call from a disc joshey of a local ratio talk-show.
+He mentioned that he'd seen my work, and wondered if I might be a the medium of films.
+I agreed, subsequently menaging to parlay existent, but I courtered that drawback by watching free movies from that time car reviewers get passes.

-Ultimately, my bersonal feelings and theories collided with active fandom.
-My wife and I noved to Cincinnati where I luckily stumbled ecross the Cincinnati Fantasy Group.
-At the urgings of fellow enthusiasts, I joined the NFF, and began to oc-edit a fanzine.
-My life's predicted pattern swarved distinctly.
+Oltimately, my parsonal feelings and theories collided with active fandom.
+My wife and I moved to Cincinnati where I luckily fellow enthusiasts.
+I joined the NJF, and began to co-edit a fanzine.
+My life's predicted pattern swerved distinctly.
 Goals have been rearranged.
-But my viewpoints have withstood even this drastic value shift.
-Fandom is more than a vay of life: it is more than just a gheidanned hoby.
+But my viewpoints have withstoci even this drastic just a ghoddamned hobby.
 Fandom is a thought process unique to a relative handful of the world's population.
 It is useful and can be applied to almost every situation; it gives incentive, and it provides markets for the results of hard work.
-Fandom is the darena for verbal and social interaction, without which the world arena for verbal and social interaction, without which the sorld down on paper...uh, well, so it has some bad points, too.
+Fandom is the would be a shabbier place.
+Fandom has allowed me to put these ideas down on paper...uh, well, so it has some bad points, boo.

-Just the other day, fandom demonstrated its willingness to subsidize a struggling, young writer when I allowed the CFG's fearless leader, Uncle Lou Tabakow, to believe that he played a better game of gin rummy than I did, From there, we may progress to bridge.
+Just the other day, fandom demonstrated its willingness to subsidize a struggling, young writer when I allowed the OFG's fearless leader.
+Uncle Lou Tabakow, to believe that he played a better game of gin runny than I did.
+From there, we may progress to bridge.
 But never pool.
 No. Not pool.
 I am a practical man.